Oracles TVS

 1. Identify a Protocol Using the Oracle

-• Find a protocol that uses the oracle and ensure it is tracked by DefiLlama.
-If the protocol is not yet tracked, please let us know on our discord.
+• Find a protocol that uses the oracle and is tracked by DefiLlama.
+If it's not yet tracked, let us know on Discord.

 2. Edit the Appropriate File